Talent Hoarding in Organizations: Introduction

 Survey responses from 62\% of managers in the firm reveal that incentives to hoard talent are widespread.
 The majority of managers (55\%) explicitly acknowledge that supporting workers' career development entails a conflict of interest because more developed workers are more likely to leave the team.
 This conflict of interest relates to the misaligned incentives managers face: while almost all managers (96\%) believe they would have a large impact on workers' careers, only 36\% perceive this impact to be valued by the firm.
 A further disincentive to develop talent is the risk of workers leaving the team: 68\% of managers state that they would be more likely to support workers' career development if it would be easier to replace lost talent.
 The survey demonstrates that managerial talent hoarding actions, which are reported by 75\% of managers, are a common response to these prevailing managerial incentives.

 Managers' revealed actions provide further evidence that managers purposefully hoard talent.
-To capture talent hoarding in the firm data, I construct a direct hoarding measure based on managers' systematic suppression of worker visibility using two worker ratings that managers conduct.
+To capture talent hoarding in the firm data, I construct a direct hoarding measure based on managers' systematic suppression of worker visibility using the difference between the private performance ratings and public potential ratings that managers assign to workers.
 The ratings differ in the extent of their visibility outside of a worker's team, meaning that managers can suppress worker visibility by lowering the public rating relative to the private rating.
 Such suppression of visibility is cited as a key form of talent hoarding in both managers' and workers' survey responses.
-Testing predictions from my conceptual framework based on three proxy measures for managerial hoarding incentives, I demonstrate that managers are indeed more likely to engage in talent hoarding if they face greater incentives to hoard.
+Testing predictions from my conceptual framework based on three proxy measures for managerial hoarding incentives (i.e., performance-related pay, team size, and talent visibility), I demonstrate that managers are indeed more likely to engage in talent hoarding if they face greater incentives to hoard.
 Additional evidence from alternative measures of talent hoarding based on managers restricting access to high-visibility trainings and managers' explicit hoarding statements from the survey further corroborates this finding.